-We incurred net losses in each of the first three quarters of 2015 and fiscal year 2015, as well as in fiscal years 2014 and 2013.
+We incurred net losses in fiscal years 2016, 2015 and 2014.
 We may incur additional net losses in future quarters and years.
 Our revenues may not grow and we may never generate sufficient revenues to sustain profitability.

 We will not be successful if we do not grow our customer base, especially since our revenue has historically been generated from a limited number of customers and the per-order revenue from orders placed by the majority of our new customers is generally lower than the per-order revenue generated from our historical sales.
 Additionally, if we are unable to generate recurring business from our existing customers, our consolidated financial statements could be materially and adversely affected.